What Debtors in Alabama Need to Know

 The nature of your bankruptcy filing will affect your long-term commitments.
 For example, if you file Chapter 13, your debts will be rolled into a single three-to-five-year obligation, which means you still must pay, but you can do so while budgeting your own finances more directly.
 On the other hand, a Chapter 7 filing will completely eliminate your debt but result in the seizure and sale of all your assets.

-Get an Alabama Wage Garnishment Attorney on Your Side!
+Get an Alabama Wage Garnishment Lawyer in Huntsville on Your Side!

 If creditors are taking money out of your pocket and food off your family’s table, you need an attorney who knows bankruptcy, debt collection, and Alabama state law like the back of their hand.